-This XE Money Transfer review is intended to explain the pros and cons of using this company for your future money transfer needs.
+This XE Money Transfer review is intended to explain the pros and cons of using this company for both private and corporate international money transfers.
 We focus on the important aspects like fees and exchange rates, the quality of the online trading platform, and the level of service provided.
-XE Money Transfer is a merger of Xe.com and HiFX that took place in 2019.
+XE Money Transfer as we know it today is a merger of Xe.com and HiFX that took place in 2019.

 |🏛️ Established||1993.
 Owned by Euronet since July, 2015.
 Merged with HiFX since January, 2019.|

 |🌎 International Clients||✓ Internationally|

 |💱 Currencies Offered||98 Currencies.
 Full list available on website.|

 |💷 Minimum Transfer||No set minimum|

 |📲 Trading via||Website platform or mobile app|

 |🏢 Offices In||UK, Canada, US,Australia and New Zealand|

 ✓ XE Money Transfer for european based individuals is now provided by HiFX Europe Limited, regulated by the FCA as an Authorised Payment Provider.

 ✓ Following Brexit, XE Money Transfer for European Union based individuals is now provided by Xe Europe B.V., supervised by the Netherlands Central Bank for the provision of payment services.